Dwonczykj/vegi-esc-api/README.md

 ### Dash Endpoints:

-- http://localhost:5002/dashboard/ where the code is defined in layouts for dash apps
+- http://localhost:5002/dashboard/ or http://127.0.0.1:5002/dashboard/ and http://127.0.0.1:5002/ to login with username and pass defined in .env.
+The dashboard is where the code is defined in layouts for dash apps.
 ### All other Endpoints defined in `app.py` with port `2001` for when in docker image, and `5002` when running without docker
+### Localhost Port
 - http://localhost:5002/success/fenton
 - http://127.0.0.1:5002/n_similarity?ws1=Sushi&ws1=Shop&ws2=Japanese&ws2=Restaurant -> { Success: 0.7014271020889282 }
 - http://127.0.0.1:5002/similarity?w1=Sushi&w2=Japanese -> { Success: 0.3347574472427368 }